ChangjunZhoJoe/SecretsOfJSNinjin_ReadingNote_SpeedRun_/README.md

 ######   By var objBanana = new PenCup(); objBanana.prototype and PenCup.prototype refer to the same prototype in memory.
 ######   You can change the prototype by just assigning it like objBanana.prototype = anotherPrototype.
 But it's stupid to do it.
 ######   I won't mention some practical pitfalls when using prototypes.
 Let's use them less, it's safer this way.
 ######   Coming with ES6, class, inheritance are coming to js.
 They are all built with prototyping.
 We just lost another excuse to use a prototype!
-(I don't like prototyping, it's humanly-designed-complicated)
+(I don't like prototyping, it's humanly-designed-complicated).
+######   Use Object.defineProperty(obj,propertyName, {specifications}) to define a property with certain rules like enumarable. writable etc.